Thai Massage therapy and placebo – what’s the connection?

 If you don’t use those methods and only use a clinical approach in a clinical environment, you are withholding a lot of healing potential from your clients.

-The power of the mind in your massage profession
+The power of the mind in your Thai Massage profession

 This is not something that only a few talented healers are gifted with.
 It is a learnable skill that you can acquire with practice.

-Thai Healing Massage Academy has produced many massage video training courses which are based on the principle that massage therapy can be much more than just the manipulation of someone’s anatomy.
+Thai Healing Massage Academy has produced many online Thai Massage training courses that are based on the principle that massage therapy can be much more than just the manipulation of someone’s anatomy.

 If the placebo effect can get results almost as good as the actual therapy, imagine what the conscious application of this scientifically documented principle can do.